There are an estimated 50,000 Americans living in Japan.

-The Japanese tax year is the same as the American, however tax returns are due by March 15th.
+The Japanese tax year is the same as the American, with tax returns due by March 15th.

 The Japanese tax authority is called the National Tax Agency.
-Japanese income tax rates can be found here.
+Japanese income tax rates range from 5% to 45%.

 As well as national income tax, Japan also has an inhabitant tax paid to local municipal authorities which is normally 10% of income.